Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Unification of accreting black holes across the mass scale

 The host-galaxy decomposition is difficult in the absence of very high spatial-resolution observations that are available only for the nearest galaxies.
 One possible way is a detailed modelling of the AGN SED \citep[see e.g.][and references therein]{Ho1999, Ho2008}.
-This has been done so far for only nearby AGNs, and there is not yet a fully accepted consensus on the UV emission.
+This has been done so far for only nearby AGN, and there is not yet a fully accepted consensus on the UV emission.
 While \citet{Ho2008} concluded that these sources completely lack the UV emission from the nucleus, \citet{Maoz2007} found a significant contribution that can be associated with the nuclear activity.
 Other possible method could be employed for data with available long-term monitoring.
 While the AGN flux is inherently variable, the host-galaxy emission can be supposed as constant contribution to the total flux \citep{Noda2016}.
 The proper decomposition of the host galaxy from AGN emission is crucial for a more detailed study of low-luminosity (and thus very often low-accreting) sources.

-Based on the qualitative agreement between the XRB and AGN spectral states, it was suggested by \citet{Koerding2006a} and \citet{Svoboda2017} that AGN spectral states may explain the observed radio dichotomy, i.e. a distinction between radio-quiet and radio-loud AGNs \citep{Kellermann1989}.
+Based on the qualitative agreement between the XRB and AGN spectral states, it was suggested by \citet{Koerding2006a} and \citet{Svoboda2017} that AGN spectral states may explain the observed radio dichotomy, i.e. a distinction between radio-quiet and radio-loud AGN \citep{Kellermann1989}.
 Previously, it was proposed that the black hole spin is the important parameter \citep{Moderski1998, Sikora2007}.
-However, we know from XRBs that the jet production does not occur in the HSS (when the matter gets to the innermost stable circular orbit), but the persistent jets only appear in the LHS (when the accretion disc is believed to be truncated).
-In this sense, the spectral state (accretion mode) might play a prime role whether the jet is launched or not.
+However, we know from XRBs that the jet production does not occur in the HSS (when the matter gets to the innermost stable circular orbit), but the persistent jets only appear in the LHS (when the accretion disk is believed to be truncated).
+In this sense, the spectral state (accretion mode) might play a prime role whether the jet is launched or not, and then the effect of the spin will be imprinted in the power of the jet.